Pips Answer for Friday, December 5, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-05
+NYT Pips easy answer for 2025-12-05

-Answer for 2025-12-05
+Complete answer for 2025-12-05 (Easy)

 Solving the December 5th Pips set felt like a classic journey from 'this is too easy' to 'wait, how does that fit?'
 I started with the Easy puzzle by Ian Livengood.
 The Sum=0 at (0,3) was my anchor—I knew that cell had to be a 0 immediately.